3 Types Of Rental Accommodations That Could Be Illegal

 Also read: Renting A Barsati?
 Read This

-It has been observed that many homeowners with independent homes have gone beyond the permissible floor area ratio or FAR and built an illegal floor.
-In case you have been given such a floor on rent it could get you in trouble.
+An additional floor: Many homeowners with independent homes go beyond the permissible floor area ratio or FAR and built an additional floor.
+In case you have been given such a floor on rent, it could get you in trouble.
 Before you rent such a floor, know the FAR in the area.
 This will help you know whether or not this floor in legally permissible.

-Using a basement for residential purpose in India is illegal.
+Basement dwelling: Using a basement for residential purpose in India is illegal.
 Built partially or completely below the street level, this space is considered to be unsafe for dwelling given that there is no ventilation and exiting the property in times of emergency can be difficult.
-Also, according to the building by-laws for storage and parking, the basement is not a part of permissible floor area ratio (FAR).
+Also, according to the building by-laws for storage and parking, the basement is not a part of permissible FAR.
 All these together make basement an illegal space to rent.